liscovich/functional-specs/popper_functional_specifications.md

 2. The number of deployed experiments
 3. The number of completed trials

 The numbers should be larger than the corresponding items being counted.
 We will start displaying these statistics only once Popper gains traction.
-At launch, the Landing Page will not contain this statistics block.
+At launch, the Introduction Page will not contain this statistics block.

 ##5.
 Overview
 <!---pic-->